 Driving, any form of driving, is a balance, and that balance is called the “driving system™.”
 The driving system is made up of three components: THE DRIVER, THE MACHINE, and THE ENVIRONMENT.
 In our world, it is called the Security Driver Triangle™.
 If there is an accident or a successful ambush, it is caused by a failure of the triangle, the driver, the vehicle, or the environment failed.

 Most accidents (89%) or ambushes are caused by driver error.
 The driver is responsible for the successful implementation of the DRIVER/MACHINE relationship.
-The driver has to know and understand the capabilities of the vehicle driver combination.
+The driver has to know and understand the capabilities of the vehicle-driver combination.
 The driver’s ability to maneuver out of an emergency is a measurable skill.
 A skill level is a number that indicates how much of the vehicle capability the driver can use.
 The simple fact is the higher the number, the better the chances of survival.
-Given a vehicle and an environment they must drive through, a security driver has to know what they are capable of and, better yet, what they are not capable of.
+Given a vehicle and an environment they must drive through, security drivers must know what they are capable of and, better yet, what they are not capable of.

-Most passenger vehicles are good handling vehicles.
+Most passenger vehicles are good-handling vehicles.
 But there are scenarios where the vehicle’s handling capabilities are lowered due to an increase in the vehicle’s security posture (i.e., armored vehicles).
-However, no matter how well or poorly a vehicle handles, it is only a machine, and like all machines, it has its limitations, some vehicles higher than others.
+However, no matter how well or poorly a vehicle handles, it is only a machine, and like all machines, it has its limitations; some vehicles are higher than others.
 The vehicle, like the driver, has a measurable capability, which translates to a number.
 The higher the vehicle’s number, the greater the chances of survival.

 You cannot separate the driver from the vehicle.
 A good security driver understands vehicle dynamics and works to anticipate changes in vehicle behavior, and is ready to maximize its capability.
 A lousy driver reacts to whatever happens.